dorjeduck/mopro/README.md

 **Prerequisite**:

-* Ensure that the `Magic` command line tool is installed by following the [Modular Docs](https://docs.modular.com/magic)
+* Ensure that the `Magic` command line tool is installed by following the [Modular Docs](https://docs.modular.com/magic).
-* Run `magic shell` within the cloned repository to install Mojo 24.5 and enter an environment in which you can run the mojo apps.
+* Run `magic shell` within the cloned repository to install Mojo 24.5 and to activate the project's virtual environment in which you can run the mojo apps.

 In its simplest use case, you specify the total number of iterations and provide a callback function as parameter that will be called for each iteration: